cube-drone/rt0/players-guide/src/player/arcana/eddy.md

 ## Skills

 Each Eddy can choose only one Skill.
+That Skill is related to the automated task they perform around Paradise Lua.

 ## Combat

-Combat scaling doesn't apply to Eddies: if there are 3 players and 2 Eddies, the combat should be designed for 2 Eddies.
+Combat scaling doesn't apply to Eddies: if there are 3 players and 2 Eddies, the combat should be designed for 3 players.

 ## Shared Deck